foraker/look_of_performance/README.md

 # LookOfPerformance

-This gem will print out a look of disapproval when your action takes too long to process.
+This gem will print out a look of disapproval in your development log when your action takes too long to process.

 It's primarily an experiment into using `ActiveSupport::LogSubscriber`.